BarbyKelly/project-5/README.md

 - Filter to search products with multiple options eg Stone Art - Birthday - Age 5
 - Option to choose art based on what tools were used eg pencil, paint, water-color, marker, paper, stone, canvas

-- Users Username is displayed when signed in
+- Username is displayed when signed in
-- Fill in Request Form, what type of Art or Photos User would love to see displayed/made
-- 'How to ...' option in Nav Menu, with selection of videos, articles, tips how to create certain art, or how certain art pieces were made

 - Live classes with Site Visitors, creating Art, discussing techniques, sharing ideas

 - Users can use search box to search all parts of the website, not just products

-- User can click on 'Forgot Username/email?", to recover their Username/email, that they used for this website

 - Password Reset form would notify User if their email is not registered for an Account.
 Presently any email address is accepted on Password Reset form